lb3361/gigatron-lcc/README.md

 * The compiler compiles
 * The linker/assembler assembles and links.
 * The runtime is complete (including long and floating point support)
+* The C library is complete (implements ANSI-C-89).
-* The emulator (`gtsim`) can run gt1 files and redirect stdio calls to the emulator itself (compile with `glcc -map=sim`).
+* The emulator `gtsim` can run gt1 files and redirect stdio calls to the emulator itself (when one compiles with option `-map=sim`).
 * vCPU interrupts can be captured with `signal(SIGVIRQ, xxx)`.
 * Floating point exceptions can be captured with `signal(SIGFPE, xxx)`.
 * Optimized memset and memcpy are available and can use a SYS call.
-* There is an ANSI C library (missing only some transcendental math functions.)
 * The compiler can generate code for at67's extended instruction set.
   Thanks to at67 for providing a lot of information and hints.

 ### 1.2.
 What remains to be done?

-There is work needed on the libraries

-* transcendental functions in libm (log, exp, sqrt are here)

-* adding more gigatron SYS stubs into `gigatron/libc/gigatron.s`.
+The library implements ANSI C 89 but few Gigatron specific functions.
+For instance, one could add more Gigatron SYS stubs into `gigatron/libc/gigatron.s`, one could provide a graphic and sprite library, etc.

 The compiler could also be improved